Kirari04/videocms-docs/docs/guide/encoding-quality-settings.md

 * **Increase bitrates:** You could increase the default bitrate values for a crisper image, especially for 1080p and higher resolutions.

 By carefully adjusting these settings, you can tailor the video streaming experience to the specific needs of your platform and audience.

+## See Also

+- [Configuration Reference](../configuration.md) - Full list of environment variables and settings.